dotnet/docs-maui/docs/migration/uwp-projects.md

 ```

 > [!IMPORTANT]
-> You must add `<UseMaui>true</UseMaui>` to the project file to enable .NET MAUI support.
+> You must add `<UseMaui>true</UseMaui>` to your project file to enable .NET MAUI support.
 In addition, ensure you've added `<EnableDefaultMauiItems>false</EnableDefaultMauiItems>` to the project file.
 This will stop you receiving build errors about the `InitializeComponent` method already being defined.

 ## Changes to MSBuild properties